ShyamPraveenSingh/Weather-Forecast-App/README.md

 # Weather-Forecast-App

+<b>Checkout this project article on GeeksforGeeks website [Create a GUI for Weather Forecast](https://www.geeksforgeeks.org/create-a-gui-for-weather-forecast-using-openweathermap-api-in-python/)</b>

 <b>Weather Forecast Application</b>

 The idea of this project is to provide a simple GUI application to users to get the current temperature of any city they wish to see.
 The system also provides a simple user interface for simplification of application.
 It also provides an amazing UX for its users.